Few people realise how gorgeous this region of China is. Here’s our 12-day Yunnan itinerary with scenic views comparable to Switzerland!

 This unassuming store in Lijiang Old Town can be easily missed if you’re not discerning, but it serves up really good food like blood sausage (22RMB) and chickpea noodles (6RMB).

 The main ingredient in blood sausage is pig’s blood which made me a little squeamish.
 But it was actually very crispy and tasty.
 It tastes more like a stuffed potato chip.
-The chickpea noodles are served cold with chilli oil, parsley, peanuts, and beansprout in the bowl which all mix together perfectly.
+The chickpea noodles are served cold with chili oil, parsley, peanuts, and beansprout in the bowl which all mix together perfectly.

-Opening Hours: 8AM – 9PM
+Opening hours: 8AM – 9PM

-Address: 88 Wu Yi Jie, Gucheng Qu, Lijiang Shi, Yunnan Sheng, China, 674100
+Address: 88 Wuyi Street, Gucheng District, Lijiang City, Yunnan Province, China, 674100 (Baidu Map)

 Day 10 – 12: Shangri-la (香格里拉)